tenable/terrascan/docs/integrations/argocd-integration.md

           value: <Name of service exposed for terrascan controller pod>
         - name: REMOTE_URL
           value: <YOUR PRIVATE REPOSITORY PATH>
+        - name: IAC_TYPE
+          value: <IAC TYPE YOU WANT SCAN> # If not provided default value is 'k8s'
+        - name: IAC_VERSION
+          value: <VERSION OF IAC TYPE SELECTED> # If not provided default value is 'v1'
+        - name: CLOUD_PROVIDER
+          value: <TYPE OF CLOUD PROVIDER> #If not provided default value is 'all'
+        - name: REMOTE_TYPE
+          value: <TYPE OF REMOTE> #If not provided default value is 'git'
       args:
       - sh
       - /home/terrascan/bin/terrascan-remote-scan.sh